-(Reuters) - Motorola Inc. made money from its phones for the first time in more than three years in the third quarter, helped by smartphones running Google Inc.'s Android software.
+NEW YORK (Reuters) - Motorola Inc MOT.N made money from its phones for the first time in more than three years in the third quarter, helped by smartphones running Google Inc's (GOOG.O: Quote, Profile, Research, Stock Buzz) Android software.

-The stock shot up as much 7 percent after the company reported its earnings on Thursday morning but gave back nearly all its gains by late afternoon.

-Investors turned their focus to how the phone maker would cope once its most important customer, Verizon Wireless, started selling Apple Inc.'s iPhone -- which is widely expected in early 2011.
-Verizon Wireless is a joint venture of Verizon Communications Inc. and Vodafone Group Plc.
+The stock shot up as much 7 percent after the company reported its earnings on Thursday morning but had given back most of its gains by late afternoon.
+Investors turned their focus to how the phone maker would cope once its most important customer, Verizon Wireless, started selling Apple Inc's(AAPL.O: Quote, Profile, Research, Stock Buzz) iPhone -- which is widely expected in early 2011.
+Verizon Wireless is a joint venture of Verizon Communications Inc (VZ.N: Quote, Profile, Research, Stock Buzz) and Vodafone Group Plc (VOD.L: Quote, Profile, Research, Stock Buzz).